KatTheGit/sylvan-row/assets/README.md

 ### The Healer (Raphaelle)

 - Primary
-  - A lifesteal mid-range shot that sends the health to nearby teammates (or self by less if no one around).
+  - A lifesteal mid-range shot that sends the health to nearby teammates (or a little to self if no one around).
 Partially restores dash charge.
 - Secondary
-  - Healing aura
-  - Healing burst proportional to secondary charge
-  - Lux-like lazer, but healing
-  - Place down a healing pool
-  - Place down a tree, like Blossom
+  - Place down a zone of increased fire rate and health regen
 - Movement
   - A short dash that empowers the next shot, which does not heal, but does extra damage.
 If it lands, it restores a bit more dash charge than usually.
 - Passive
   - Flight: Gains a short temporary speed buff upon getting hit.
-  - Relatively fast base movement speed, should be able to keep up with teammates.
+  - Relatively fast base movement speed, should be able to keep up with most teammates.

 Intended playstyle:
 - Has to be able to play offensively so she can play defensively.
 - A somewhat versatile, evasive underdog.
   - If helping the team, deals less damage, less offensive, more defensive
   - If solo, can deal more damage, can be more offensive
-  - A good player should merge both playstyles, maybe idk.
+  - A good player should merge both playstyles.

 ### The Assassin

 - Primary
-  - A sword slash
-  - A sword on a chain that is thrown, and retrieved, boomerang-like projectile.
+  - A sword slash.
+Fire rate is proportional to secondary charge.
+At 70% or something, it reaches full potential, where it's 5% above standard.
+    Below that, it is gradually worse, going as far as 20% below standard.
 - Secondary
-  - Flashback ability (revert 3 seconds in time) CON: could be annoying as shit
+  - Teleport forward, entering a "dash mode" where you take less damage, using distance-proportional secondary charge.
+Charge must be at least 50-70%.
 - Movement
-  - A simple, forward dash
+  - A short flashback
-- Passive?
+- Passive
-  - Secondary or movement charge from getting hit?

 Intended playstyle:
-- Hit & run
+- A balanced hit & run

 ### The Ranger (Hernani)